Is Milk Keto Friendly?

 High-Fat Content

-Whether or not you’re on a ketogenic diet, milk has a lot of fat, taking longer to break down, which keeps you fuller for longer.
+Whether or not you’re on a ketogenic diet, milk has a lot of fat, takes longer to break down, and keeps you fuller.

 Micronutrients

 Milk is rich in calcium, vitamin D, and phosphorus.
-All these micronutrients are required to build strong bones as well as regulate mood hormones.
+All these micronutrients are required to build strong bones and regulate mood hormones.

 What Are the Drawbacks of Taking Milk on Keto?